SuperOfficeDocs/superoffice-docs/docs/identity-management/scim/provisioning/sync-company.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: sync_scim_company       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: sync_scim_company
-description: Sync company to SuperOffice now # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Sync company to SuperOffice now
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto
 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud               # cloud or onsite
 so.client: online               # online, web, win, pocket, or mobile